ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 consider the following criteria.
 These criteria will be evaluated in various domains (see {{general-use}} and {{special-cases}}).

-Some criteria below will use the keyword SHOULD for some or all of their content, generally because there are practical limitations on carrying out an evaluation.
-In these cases, the SHOULD supersedes the MUST above.
+Some of the sections below will list criteria that SHOULD be met.
+It may happen that these criteria are not in fact met by the proposal.
+In such cases, the community MUST document whether not meeting the criteria is acceptable, for example because there are practical limitations on carrying out an evaluation of the criteria.

 The requirement that the community consider a criterion does not imply that the result needs to be described in any resulting RFC.
 There is no formal requirement